jdroyko/passwordGen/README-submission.md

 WHEN the password is generated
 THEN the password is either displayed in an alert or written to the page
 ```

 # Process

 ## Using Character Set

 I used the character set from the link: https://www.w3schools.com/html/html_charset.asp to produce the random set of characters, upper and lower alphabet through the Math.Random command.

-The Math.Random command assigned a number from 0-1 then manipulated that number to represent the range of characters, as required.
+The "Math.Random"" command assigned a number from 0-1 then manipulated that number to represent the range of characters, as required.
 Below is an excerpt code from the javascript that represents the explanation provided.

 ```
   if (upperCase === true) {